-Emergency evacuations are practised at least once a term and the school has staff trained as fire marshalls.
+Emergency evacuations are practised at least once a term.

-The fire alarm is a loud continuous bell.
+The fire alarm is a loud continuous bell/buzzer. [delete as appropriate]

-Fire alarm testing will take place once a week.
+Fire alarm testing will take place [once a week/insert other].

 New staff will be trained in fire safety and all staff and pupils will be made aware of any new fire risks.